saiminh/CWN-netlifycms-eleventy/src/_content/recipes/quick-sweet-beet-porridge.md

 ---
 title: "Quick sweet beet porridge "
 featuredImage: /static/img/dsc_0522.jpeg
-description: "This is a much faster version of my Sweet Beet and Rose Porridge for less-leisurely mornings. "
+description: This is a much faster version of my Sweet Beet and Rose Porridge for less-leisurely mornings.
 date: 2023-05-06T10:57:33.450Z
 ingredients: |-
   * 1 tsp x ghee (or coconut oil to make it vegan)